slackapi/java-slack-sdk/docs/content/guides/slash-commands.md

 });
 ```

-Here is the example to use `response_url` for posting a message.
-It's also fine to asynchronously run `ctx.respond` after the acknowledgment.
+Here is an example to use a `response_url` for posting a message.
+You can also asynchronously run `ctx.respond` after the acknowledgment.

 ```java
 app.command("/echo", (req, ctx) -> {